Samihansari02/car-price-predictor/README.md

 ### Features Used:
 The model uses the following features to estimate the car’s selling price:

+- Name - Car name
+- Company - Manufacturing company
+- Year - year in which the car was purchased or manufactured.
-- Present Price – Price of the car when bought (in lakhs)
+- Present Price – Price of the car when bought
 - Kms Driven – Total distance driven
-- Fuel Type – Petrol, Diesel, or CNG
+- Fuel Type – Petrol, Diesel, or LPG

+-
+-
+-
 - Seller Type – Dealer or Individual
 - Transmission – Manual or Automatic
 - Owner – Number of previous owners